Top Destinations in Bhutan

 Paro

-Paro is a wide valley in the western region of Bhutan.
+Paro is one of the top destinations in Bhutan chosen not only by outsiders but also by Bhutanese.
+Paron is a broad valley in the western region of Bhutan.
 Unlike Thimphu, Paro still has its agricultural territory intact.
 Almost all villages scattered across Paro valley including the town center are surrounded by vast rice paddy fields.
-The landscape of Paro transforms into lush greenery during the plantation season and the golden color of the crops perfectly fit the autumn feel during the harvesting season.
+The landscape of Paro transforms into lush greenery during the plantation season and the golden color of the crops perfectly fits the autumn feel during the harvesting season.
 Bhutan’s only international airport is approximately only 3 kilometers away from Paro town.
 The airport serves as the gateway to and from Bhutan for all visitors traveling by flight.
-Local residents in Paro are predominantly farmers and an access to their lifestyle, values and traditions could be termed as an authentic Bhutanese lifestyle.
-The extensive road network to almost all villages in Paro makes the local villages, people and their life truly accessible for travelers wishing to experience this unique culture.
+Paro’s farmers offer authentic Bhutanese lifestyle, values, and traditions through extensive road networks, making it accessible to travelers seeking Bhutanese culture.

-Like Thimphu, Paro also has many ancient religious and historical sites and the most popular being the Tiger’s Nest Monastery.
-The 17th century monastery has become the destination icon for Bhutan and is a must visit attraction.
+Like Thimphu, Paro also has many ancient religious and historical sites the most popular being the Tiger’s Nest Monastery.
+The 17th-century monastery has become the destination icon for Bhutan and is a must-visit attraction.
 Another interesting aspect of Paro is the Paro town itself.
-Traditional houses on either side of an approximately 100 meter street used to be the entirety of Paro town.
-Today the town has grown laterally however the older town still remains the main center of the town.
-The traditional houses are renovated incorporating modern designs while preserving its traditional architectural aesthetics.
-The entire street is filled with cafes, restaurants serving quality coffee and multi cuisine and handicraft shops for travelers looking to buy souvenirs.
+Traditional houses on either side of an approximately 100-meter street used to be the entirety of Paro town.
+Today the town has grown laterally, however, the older town still remains the main center of the town.
+The traditional houses are renovated incorporating modern designs while preserving their traditional architectural aesthetics.
+The entire street is filled with cafes, restaurants serving quality coffee, and multi-cuisine and handicraft shops for travelers looking to buy souvenirs.
 Exploring the small town can offer a unique experience.

 Punakha

 The mountain village of Punakha is historically significant.
+This place comes as the third top destination in Bhutan.
 Much of the significance circles around the Punakha Dzong.
-It is one of the most beautiful Dzongs in country.
-Following the devastating fire incident, the Dzong was completely renovated and the architectural aesthetics of the restored Dzong embodies the traditional arts and crafts of Bhutan.
-The Dzong sits on the confluence of two glacial fed rivers flowing down the Punakha valley and it is approached by a traditional cantilever bridge.
+It is one of the most beautiful Dzongs in the country.
+The Dzong, Bhutan’s restored Dzong, features traditional arts and crafts, situated on glacial-fed rivers and approached by a cantilever bridge.

-During the time of Tibetan invasion, the Dzong served as a military barrack to guard the country multiple times emerging victorious on all accounts.
-To celebrate the victory and honor the brave men known as the Pazaps, an annual festival reenacting the narration of the battle is held at the Punakha Dzong.
+During the time of the Tibetan invasion, Punakha Dzong served as a military barrack during Tibetan invasion, emerging victorious and hosting an annual festival honoring Pazaps’ bravery.
 Zhabdrung who built the Dzong and founded modern Bhutan was laid to rest at the Dzong.
 A sacred temple houses his embalmed body and with the exception of two senior monk attendants, only the King and the Chief Abbot are allowed to enter the shrine.
 As a tradition, all Kings of Bhutan begin their reign by offering prayers at the shrine.
 Hundreds of years later, another significant event was graced at the Punakha Dzong.
 The First King of Bhutan was crowned at the Punakha Dzong in 1907 institutionalizing hereditary monarchy.

-Punakha lacks the urban infrastructure development that Thimphu and Paro has and hence the serene countryside offers a closer resemblance of medieval Bhutan.
+Punakha lacks the urban infrastructure development that Thimphu and Paro have and hence the serene countryside offers a closer resemblance to medieval Bhutan.
 Secluded luxury resorts overlooking vast paddy fields and villages are popular choices of accommodation in Punakha.

 Phobjikha Valley

-A visitor traveling to Phobjikha valley must take the road that diverts off the east west national highway just before reaching the Pelela Pass.
+A visitor traveling to Phobjikha Valley must take the road that diverts off the east-west national highway just before reaching the Pelela Pass.
 The narrow diversion road begins with a gradual climb for about twenty minutes and arrives at the ridge.
-To fully take in what the place has to offer, it is customary to make a brief stopover at the ridge and just admire the landscape of Phobjikha before making the descend to the valley nestled deep in the valley.
+Visit Phobjikha Ridge for breathtaking landscape before descending to the valley for a full experience.
 Phobjikha is one of the most idyllic destinations in Bhutan.
-The valley is a multiple small clustered villages scattered across the vast open valley.
-People are primarily farmers and it is one of the biggest producer of potatoes in the country.
-A 16th century Gangtey monastery sits on a ridge overlooking the valley which offers the locals a place of worship which binds the community together.
+The valley is a multiple small clustered village scattered across the vast open valley.
+People are primarily farmers and it is one of the biggest producers of potatoes in the country.
+A 16th century Gangtey monastery sits on a ridge overlooking the valley which offers the locals a place of worship that binds the community together.

-The valley is also part of an important wildlife preserve and is home to few endangered species, the popular one being the black necked cranes.
+The valley is also part of a vital wildlife preserve and is home to a few endangered species, the popular one being the black-necked cranes.
 These migratory birds fly south to the valley from Tibet every winter before leaving back in early spring.
-With the initiatives of the local conservation agencies, the wetlands that stretch across the valley are preserved and off limits to human activity.
-The secluded valley offers tranquil and serene environment for visitors looking to rejuvenate and rekindle their spirit.
+With the initiatives of the local conservation agencies, the wetlands that stretch across the valley are preserved and off-limits to human activity.
+The secluded valley offers a tranquil and serene environment for visitors looking to rejuvenate and rekindle their spirits.
+Thus the above-mentioned top destinations in Bhutan, we are waiting for your quick arrival in Bhutan.